-Replacing a headlight bulb
+EAU23940 Replacing a headlight bulb

-This motorcycle is equipped with quartz bulb headlights.
+This model is equipped with quartz bulb headlights.
 If a headlight bulb burns out, replace it as follows.

-- Remove panel B (if replacing the left headlight bulb) or panel A (if replacing the right headlight bulb).
-(See page 6-7 for panel removal and installation procedures.) - 2.
+- 1. Remove panel B (if replacing the left headlight bulb) or panel A (if replacing the right headlight bulb).
+(See page 6-6.) - 2.
 Remove the headlight bulb cover by turning it counterclockwise.

-1 Headlight coupler

-3. Disconnect the headlight coupler.
+- 1. Headlight bulb cover - 3.
+Disconnect the headlight coupler.